-While the elderly population of the sunshine state is greatly exaggerated in the media and movies, Florida's percentage of residents over the age of 60 is somewhat higher than other states.
+While the elderly population of the sunshine state is greatly exaggerated in the media and movies, Florida's percentage of residents over the age of 60 is somewhat higher than in other states.
 With age often comes various pains and sores, which are sometimes countered with the use of pain relievers.
-However, a benign use of painkiller in Florida can turn into a full-blown addiction if there is no supervision of painkiller intake. different pain relievers such as Oxycontin, Percocet, acetaminophen pills and other diverse painkillers can be obtained with ease by abusing a prescription and continually talking about being in pain, even when it is not true.
-Those are the common painkillers.
-Here are some more examples: Hydrocodone, Percodan, Endodan, Roxiprin, Fentanyl, Endocet, Roxicet, Anexsia, Dicodid, etc.
+However, a benign use of painkillers in Florida can turn into a full-blown addiction if there is no supervision of painkiller intake. different pain relievers such as OxyContin, Percocet, acetaminophen pills, and other diverse painkillers can be obtained with ease by abusing a prescription and continually talking about being in pain, even when it is not true.

 This is where we come in.
-Addicted.org is here to help individuals who suffer from painkiller and pain reliever abuse get on the path to an analgesic free life.
+Addicted.org is here to help individuals who suffer from painkillers and pain reliever abuse get on the path to an analgesic-free life.
 Luckily for Florida, the state possesses different drug detox and rehab centers, including some specialized in addiction to medical pain relievers.
 The first step is to contact us where we will discuss the situation with you and look at the various solutions.
-Calling us is free of charge, and we will help you in finding the most well suited painkiller treatment program in Florida.
+Calling us is free of charge, and we will help you in finding the most well-suited painkiller treatment program in Florida.